 - Broken links: Broken links are also called Dead links.
 Such links are not linked to the website’s internal or external pages.
-Such a link generated with spelling mistakes in the link URL or linked page is removed or no more exists.
+Such a link generated with spelling mistakes in the link URL or linked page is removed, or no more exists.
 To check the broken link, you can use online tools to validate the broken links on the website.

 In the Website Testing Checklist, the web forms are the most commonly used in the websites, so it is one of the most important parts of website testing.
-Consider a scenario where a user fills out an inquiry form and clicks on Submit button; now what next, or do they fill in the form and do nothing?
-The details do not get captured correctly, and so are lost.
+Consider a scenario where a user fills out an inquiry form and clicks on the Submit button; now what next, or do they fill in the form and do nothing?
+The details do not get captured correctly and so are lost.
 While doing forms, functional testing ensures they are consistent and contain the required input and output controls.
 The data should be appropriately captured.

 Nowadays, with new technologies like Android and smartphones, computer applications are more complex.

 If the front end is more complicated, the backends are also convoluted.
 As a result, it introduces a more complex database schema to support such intricate computer applications.
 So it’s more important to validate the databases to ensure the quality and website can handle the data processing efficiently.